JSampx/fastAPI/README.md

 #### Url
-With the initial page opened, you'll see a simple JSON The root url for our api is [localhost:8000](/api/v1/cursos).
+With the initial page opened, you'll see a simple JSON view.
+The root url for our api is [/api/v1/cursos](localhost:8000/api/v1/cursos).